 There are a number of reasons a company would want to pay dividends to their shareholders, the primary one being as a reward for investment and ownership.
 In other words, as a reward for trust.

 Shareholders display their trust in a given company by purchasing a number of that company’s shares, and it’s expected that this trust will be rewarded.
 The trust of a company’s investors is an invaluable commodity, and if a company continually avoids paying dividends, it may lead investors to sell their shares en-masse.

-Dividend payments are generally taxed at a lower rate than salaried income, plus there is a £2,000 tax free dividend allowance, and there is no need to pay National Insurance Contributions (NIC) on dividend income.
+Dividend payments are generally taxed at a lower rate than salaried income, plus there is a £1,000 tax free dividend allowance (2023/24 tax year).
+Furthermore, there is no need to pay National Insurance contributions (NIC) on dividend income.
 Hence, dividend payments are popular among shareholders.

-There is also the benefit to a company’s image – if payments are made regularly, then that company is going to be considered reliable.
+There is also the benefit to a company’s image.
+If dividend payments are made regularly, then that company is going to be considered reliable.
 This will help encourage more shareholders to invest over time.
-If the dividend payment increases year-on-year, it can also be a positive indicator that the company is in a good state of financial health.
+If the dividend payments increase year on year, it can also be a positive indicator that the company is in a good state of financial health.